 A natural progression from this course is to move on to Higher Education and develop specialist knowledge in areas such as sports therapy, sports nutrition, and sports psychology and teaching.
-Alternatively, you may wish to move into employment in areas such as personal training, sports technology development, the sports clothing industry, sports development or the leisure industry.
+Alternatively, you can move into employment in areas such as personal training, sports technology development, the sports clothing industry, sports development, or the leisure industry.

 Your achievement in this subject is dependent upon excellent attendance, punctuality and effort.
 You will learn in a friendly atmosphere, using a variety of assessment methods including: